wyenox/image_viewer/Appendix/Moly Kit Integration/README.md

 ![lesson 3](./3%20-%20Generating%20Images%20to%20the%20Grid/screenshot_003_002.png)

-## Requiriments
+## Requirements

-- It assumed you have the lasted version of the base image viewer working.
+- It is assumed you have the latest version of the base image viewer working.
 - You should have access to an OpenAI compatible service with its respective API key and support for vision and image generation models.